Skip to Main Content

 Heat visualization for your New Zealand production.

-We source professional FLIR thermal systems and infrared cinematographers across New Zealand and Oceania, working with the New Zealand Film Commission, Stone Street Studios in Wellington, and Screen Auckland.
-Our team coordinates equipment customs, secures DOC permits for national parks, navigates iwi consultation for filming in culturally significant sites, and ensures your thermal footage qualifies for the New Zealand Screen Production Grant of up to 40%.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across New Zealand and Oceania, working with the New Zealand Film Commission, Stone Street Studios in Wellington, and Screen Auckland.
+Our team sets up gear customs, secures DOC permits for national parks, navigates iwi consultation for filming in culturally major sites, and makes sure your thermal footage qualifies for the New Zealand Screen Production Grant of up to 40%.

 Capabilities